lyteword/chspurgeon-tod/volume-1/psalm-15.md

 over his table; by translation these:

-## "He that doth love with bitter speech the absent to
+He that doth love with bitter speech the absent to

 defame,